rmorabia/radhika.dev/content/about.md

 If you want to dive deeper, I document my learning casually on [Twitter](http://twitter.com/radhikamorabia), and more formally on [my blog](http://rmorabia.com/posts).

+Here are some nice things people have said about me:

+> It’s amazing that an anthropomorphized box of popcorn can create anything much less a website. --cbelsole

+> Everyone have a hangout with Radhika, it’s life-changing. --linda

+>

 Traditionally, there would be a Skills list here.
 Instead, here are a list of things I would prefer to not learn.
 (If you think I should change my mind about this list, [drop me an email](hi@rmorabia.com).)

 ## Not Skills